cjratcliff/ml-compiled/docs/metrics.rst

 R-squared
 ----------
 A common metric for evaluating regression algorithms.
 Intuitively, it is the proportion of the variance in the y variable that has been explained by the model.
+As long as the model contains an intercept term the R-squared should be between 0 and 1.

 .. math::